-The first day of the "Introduction to Bioinformatics" lecture series starts with a general introduction into the field and a description of the lecture topics, timeline and procedures.
+This year happening at the second lecture day, the "What is Bioinformatics?
+Introduction and Resources" provides a general introduction into the field and a description of the lecture topics, timeline and procedures.

 Topics covered in the lecture are e.g.: